 - A writing sample, for instance a chapter or a published conference paper.

 - Official letter of invitation/affiliation from the U.S. institution the applicant plans to attend.

 - Three letters of reference are requested as part of your Fulbright application.
 All candidates should register their referees to the Embark system.
-All candidates should inform their referees that they will need to provide online to the Embark system their letter of reference the latest by February 3, 2017 .
+All candidates should inform their referees that they will need to provide their letters of reference online the latest by February 2, 2018.
 All letters should be written in English.
 The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised you in work related to your proposed field of study.
-One of the referees should be your current Ph.D. supervisor endorsing your stay in the U.S. Please ensure that both pages of the form are completed.
+One of the referees should be your current Ph.D. supervisor endorsing your research in the U.S. Reference letters from your U.S. hosts are not acceptable.
+Please ensure that both pages of the form are completed.

 - Scanned copy of your passport as well as scanned copy of any valid US visa issued within the last 4 years.